 - 3.2.5 Hatchways closed by weathertight covers of steel or other equivalent material. - 3.2.5.1 All hatchways in position 1 and 2 shall be fitted with covers made of steel or other equivalent material.
 Covers shall be weathertight and fitted with gaskets and clamping devices.
-The means for strengthening and maintaining weathertightness shall comply with the requirements of 7.10.6, Part III "Equipment, Arrangements and Outfit" of the Rules for the
+The means for strengthening and maintaining weathertightness shall comply with the requirements of 7.10.6, Part III "Equipment, Arrangements and Outfit" of the RS Rules/C.

-Classification and Construction of Sea-Going Ships.
 The arrangements shall ensure that the tightness can be maintained in any sea conditions.
 For this purpose, tests for tightness shall be required at the initial surveys, and may be required at annual and renewal surveys or at more frequent intervals.